Ontario College Certificate in Pre-Health Sciences Pathway to Certificates and Diplomas Curriculum

 This course provides students with the opportunity for continued study of the concepts and processes associated with the human body.
 Students will study theory and conduct applied investigation to the many organ systems of the body, including cardiovascular, respiratory, immune, digestive, urinary, and reproductive systems.

 This course will support students as they prepare for future health-related pathway programs.
-Students will develop realistic goals and strategies for their next learning or working experience as well as initiate the development of a professional portfolio to showcase their skills and accomplishments.
-During the course, students will investigate and apply principles and professional standards required for success in the various health-related fields.
+Students will develop realistic goals and strategies for their next learning or working experience as well as initiate the development of a professional portfolio to showcase their skills, accomplishments, and experience.
+Students will also make decisions about self-directed learning to meet identified personal and educational goals and career objectives.
+During the course, students will investigate the roles of professional standards in health-related fields, the roles of community health agencies, and career opportunities for health workers.

 This course will enable students to apply mathematical concepts important for student in the College Health Science program.
 It is also designed to complement and reinforce learning in the second semester Human Biology and Chemistry for Health Science courses.